aashanm/sql-practice/README.md

 # SQL-Practice
-Leetcode and Hackerrank practice for SQL interview questions
+Practice for SQL-based interview questions from Leetcode, HackerRank, and Codewars